UsedHandle/opengltest/README.md

   gcc/g++,
   make

-compile with just make command
+compile with `make` command

+*note: the binary "OpenglTest" is a linux binary and will likely not work on your system*